 They told you there’s no way to get to the top where the conveyor belt is?
 I work a block away and always think how awesome of a view it is, but since it’s an active building have no way to get up there

-4. The grain silos here were once part of the Ballard & Ballard Co., once the entire world’s biggest supplier of grain and flour products.
+The grain silos here were once part of the Ballard & Ballard Co., once the entire world’s biggest supplier of grain and flour products.
 The company headquarters were located on this campus bound by Broadway to the north, Logan and Campell on the west, Mason on the south, and Beargrass Creek to the east.
-The history of this place is very rich.
-Ballard was bought by Pillsbury in the mid 1950’s.
-Sadly, all of the buildings here, except this one, went up in a fire in the early 1970’s.
+Sadly, much of it went up in a fire in the early 70’s.

 http://digital.library.louisville.edu/cdm4/item_viewer.php?CISOROOT=/cs&CISOPTR=1179&CISOBOX=1&REC=5